 The Fund did not commit to make sustainable investments as defined under SFDR.
-However, as a result of the investment process, the Fund invested 0.3% of its assets in sustainable investments, which were aligned to the environmental and social characteristics promoted by the Fund.
-The Fund did not commit to invest in economic activities that qualify as environmentally sustainable under the EU Taxonomy (nor did the Fund make any such investments during the Reference Period), but this sustainable investment included investment in an entity engaged in climate and green transition financing, which at a high level contributed to the EU Taxonomy environmental objective of climate change mitigation.
+However, as a result of the investment process, the Fund may have invested in sustainable investments, which were aligned to the environmental and social characteristics promoted by the Fund.

 The Investment Manager promoted among other characteristics, environmental and social characteristics and invested in issuers following good governance practices.